Vettejeep/Data-Analysis-and-Data-Science-Projects/README.md

 From the viewpoint of building an LSTM model and predicting the reentry timestamp on an unseen validation data set carved out of the training data the project went very well.
 A simple LSTM model with some feature engineering performed on the data given appears to perform well.
 As the training data set was small, 20% was taken for the validation data which was not used for training the model.
 I have not seen any errors in the validation set that are greater than 0.50 seconds (one time step) in a fully trained model.
 Inference results are saved to a csv file in the logs folder for easy use in analysis.
 These carry the same timestamp as the inference log file for reference.

 Given the training data size of 90 segments, the 20% used for validation amounted to 18 missile launch and reentry events for validation testing.
 Of the 18 segments, none were off by more than 0.50 seconds (one timestamp).
 This resulted in an RMSE for validation of 0.118 seconds as only one track was in error in the most recent training run.
-Generally 1-6 tracks may be off by 0.50 seconds in the validation set but I have not observed any errors larger thaan 0.5 seconds in training.
+Generally 1-6 tracks may be off by 0.50 seconds in the validation set but I have not observed any errors larger than 0.5 seconds in training.
 This compares to an RMSE of 3.659 seconds for the baseline of simply using the average altitude of reentry.
-The LSTM model has significantly better performance than the simple baseline proposed.The baseline altitude reentry method had errors up to 7 seconds.
+The LSTM model has significantly better performance than the simple baseline proposed.
+The baseline altitude reentry method had errors up to 7 seconds.

 ![Validation Error](img/val_error_hist_final.png)
 ![Validation Error](img/baseline_error_hhistogram.png)